AraneaDev/accountant/docs/troubleshooting.md

 ## IpAddressResolver incorrectly resolving IP addresses
 This usually happens to applications running behind a load balancer (or proxy), in which the IP address of the load balancer/proxy is being returned, instead.

-Refer to the `IpAddressResolver` section in the [Resolvers](resolvers.md) documentation for a workaround.
+Refer to the [IP Address Resolver](resolvers.md#ip-address-resolver) section for a workaround.